emarana/puppet-elasticsearch/README.md

 Plugin name formats that are supported include:

-* `elasticsearch/plugin/version` (for official elasticsearch plugins downloaded from download.elastic.co)
+* `elasticsearch-legacy/plugin/version` (for official elasticsearch-legacy plugins downloaded from download.elastic.co)
 * `groupId/artifactId/version` (for community plugins downloaded from maven central or OSS Sonatype)
 * `username/repository` (for site plugins downloaded from github master)